 [T]he birth by water and the Spirit, Himself led the way in this birth, drawing down upon the water, by His own baptism, the Holy Spirit; so that in all things He became the first-born of those who are spiritually born again, and gave the name of brethren to those who partook in a birth like to His own by water and the Spirit.

-Gregory of Nyssa, On the Baptism of Christ (c.
-A.D.
-394):
+Jerome, Dialogue Against the Luciferians 6 (A.D.
+382):